NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 == Lone survivor

 During a fire, one _first-responder_ is called to save as many lives as possible.
 Due to the particular topography and the lack of wind, the space is full of smoke, impeding the _first-responder_ ability to see anyone directly (moving policy `RANDOM`).
-On the opposite, the _survivors_ are locals and can navigate the space even with their eyes closed (moving policy `DIRECT`).
+On the contrary, the _survivors_ are locals and can navigate the space even with their eyes closed (moving policy `DIRECT`).